Unexploded ordnance: Japan

 Thousands of tons of UXO remains buried across Japan, particularly in Okinawa, where over 200,000 tons of ordnance were dropped during the final year of World War II.
 From 1945 until the end of the U.S. occupation of the island in 1972, the Japan Self-Defense Forces (JSDF) and the US military disposed of 5,500 tons of UXO.
 Over 30,000 UXO disposal operations have been conducted on Okinawa by the JSDF since 1972, and it is estimated it could take close to a century to dispose of the remaining unexploded munitions on the islands.
 No injuries or deaths have been reported as a result of UXO disposal, however.
 Tokyo and other major cities, including Kobe, Yokohama and Fukuoka, were targeted by several massive air raids during World War II, which left behind large amounts of UXO.
 Shells from Imperial Army and Imperial Navy guns also continue to be discovered.

 On 29 October 2012, an unexploded 250 kg US bomb with a functioning detonator was discovered near a runway at Sendai Airport during reconstruction following the 2011 Tōhoku earthquake and tsunami, resulting in the airport being closed and all flights cancelled.
 The airport reopened the next day after the bomb was safely contained, but closed again on 14 November while the bomb was defused and safely removed.

 In March 2013, an unexploded Imperial Army anti-aircraft shell measuring 40 cm long was discovered at a construction site in Tokyo's Kita Ward, close to the Kaminakazato Station on the JR Keihin Tohoku Line.
 The shell was detonated in place by a JGSDF UXO disposal squad in June, causing 150 scheduled rail and Shinkansen services to be halted for three hours and affecting 90,000 commuters.
 In July, an unexploded 1000 kg US bomb from an air raid was discovered near the Akabane Station in the Kita Ward and defused on site by the JGSDF in November, resulting in the evacuation of 3,000 households nearby and causing several trains to be halted for an hour while the bomb was being defused.

 On 13 April 2014, the JGSDF defused and removed an unexploded 250 kg US oil incendiary bomb discovered at a construction site in Kurume, Fukuoka Prefecture, which required the evacuation of 740 people living nearby.

 On 16 March 2015, a 2000 lb bomb was found in central Osaka.

 In December 2019, 100 buildings were evacuated to remove a 500 lb World War II bomb found on Okinawa's Camp Kinser.

-On 2 October 2024, more than 80 flights were cancelled at Miyazaki Airport after a previously unknown 500 lb World War II bomb detonated under a taxiway, leaving a substantial crater.
+On 2 October 2024, more than 80 flights were cancelled at Miyazaki Airport after a previously undetected 500 lb World War II bomb detonated under a taxiway, leaving a substantial crater.
 No aircraft were nearby and no injuries were reported.
 Officials launched an investigation into what caused the bomb to suddenly explode.